Neural Feature Learning in Function Space: Experimental Verification

 We generate $N = 50\,000$ training sample pairs of $\vec{X}, \vec{Y}$, with instances shown in \figref{fig:exp:seq:sample}.
 We also generate $N' = 10\,000$ sample pairs in the same manner, as the testing dataset.

 Then, we learn $k = 1$ dimensional features $f$ and $g$ by maximizing $\Hs(f, g)$ over the training set.
 We plot the extracted features in \figref{fig:exp:seq:fg}.
 In particular, each point represents an $(f(\vec{x}), g(\vec{y}))$ pair evaluated on an instance from testing set, with corresponding values of binary factors $(U, V)$ shown for comparison.
-For ease of demonstration, here we plot only $1,000$ sample pairs randomly chosen from the testing set.
-As we can see in the figure, the learned features are clustered according to the underlying factors.
+For the ease of demonstration, here we plot only $1,000$ sample pairs randomly chosen from the testing set.
+From the figure, the learned features are clustered according to the underlying factors.
 This essentially reconstructs the hidden factors $U, V$.
 For example, one can apply a standard clustering algorithm on the features, e.g., $k$-means \citep{hastie2009elements}, then count the proportion of each cluster, to obtain an estimation of $P_{U, V}$ up to permutation of symbols.

 For a closer inspection, we can compare the learned features with the theoretical results, formalized as follows.
 A proof is provided in \appref{app:prop:seq}. \begin{proposition} Suppose $\vec{X}, \vec{Y}$ satisfy the Markov relation $\vec{X} - U - V - \vec{Y}$ with $U, V \in \{0, 1\}$ and the conditional distributions \eqref{eq:xy:bms}.
 Then, we have $\rank(\lpmi_{X; Y}) \leq 1$, and the corresponding maximal correlation functions $f_1^*, g_1^*$ satisfy